gtfintechlab/doccano-fsil/docs/New_Changes.md

 ### Exporting Annotation Statistics

-A future plan includes the addition of an option to export these statistics when downloading annotated labels, and looking at other tasks for inclusion of these statistics.
+A future plan includes the addition of an option to export these statistics when downloading annotated labels, and looking at other tasks for inclusion of these statistics and other useful metrics.